Donatus Buongiorno: Career

 In addition to murals and portraits, throughout his life he made easel paintings that he sold out of his studios in New York and Naples.
 He also served as a dealer for other Italian artists whose works he imported into the U.S. and sold in New York, San Francisco and elsewhere.

 Politics and civic life

 Donatus Buongiorno was naturalized as a U.S. citizen in 1898 and was politically active in the United States.

-He painted a large portrait of William McKinley which may have been commissioned during McKinley's 1896 presidential campaign, or, after he was assassinated in 1901, for the Pan-American Exposition of 1901 in Buffalo, New York (where President McKinley was shot at the beginning of his second term in office, and where he later succumbed to his wounds.)
+He painted a large portrait of William McKinley which was commissioned during McKinley's 1896 presidential campaign.
 An inscription on the back of the canvas indicates later ownership by a New York camp of the USWV (United Spanish–American War Veterans) and cites (USN) Flying Squadron #16, possibly that of Rear Admiral W.S.
 Schley which launched out of New York on its flagship Brooklyn (CA-3) during the Spanish–American War in 1898.

 In 1908, Buongiorno joined other artists in signing a petition to the U.S. Congress opposing tariffs on imported artwork.